Hire Your Children as Employees for your Business to Save Taxes

 The next step in determining if it’s a good idea or not is to first determine the maximum savings you may possibly realize.
 Determine what, if any, tasks your children can perform, how much they’ll earn if you hire them, the quality of the work (I don’t need to tell parents that motivating their kids to do quality “business grade” work isn’t always easy), and the interest of the kids they are considering hiring.

 Once you determine how much you can reasonably pay them in a year, you will have an idea of if moving forward makes sense or not.
 As a starting point, and it varies greatly from jurisdiction to jurisdiction, I would suggest that if you can reasonably pay at least $3000 a year, and thereby save at least $1000 in taxes, it likely is worth exploring.
-On the other hand, if you’re thinking of paying them $1000 a year, maybe it’s not worth the time, effort, and additional costs.
+On the other hand, if you’re thinking of paying your child or children $1000 or less a year, maybe it’s not worth the time, effort, and additional costs.

 You must actually pay your child employee.
 This may sound painfully obvious, albeit some parents have the idea that they “will keep and manage the money,” which is a great way to run into trouble with the IRS.
 As an employer, even for your kid(s), you must pay them based on the employment agreement, and actually make deposits into an account in your child’s name.
 Technically, you could maybe pay in cash, however, cash doesn’t leave much of a papertrail, not to the extent of actual checks or direct deposits, and you WANT a papertrail